Sir Henry Wilson, 1st Baronet: Outbreak of war

 Wilson visited France four times to discuss war plans between January and May 1914.
-With the CID having recommended that two of the BEF's six divisions be retained at home to guard against invasion in the event of war, Wilson successfully lobbied Asquith, who was Secretary of State for War since the Curragh incident, to send at least five divisions to France (6 May 1914).
+With the CID having recommended that two of the British Expeditionary Force (BEF)'s six divisions be retained at home to guard against invasion, Wilson successfully lobbied Asquith, who was Secretary of State for War, to send at least five divisions to France.

-During the July Crisis Wilson was mainly preoccupied with the apparent imminence of civil war in Ireland and vainly lobbied the new CIGS Charles Douglas to flood not just Ulster but the whole of Ireland with troops (29 June).
-By the end of July it was clear that the continent was on the brink of hostilities, with Wilson being lobbied by Milner and the diplomat Eyre Crowe about Edward Grey's reluctance to go to war.
-Wilson (1 August) called on de la Panouse (French Military Attaché) and Paul Cambon (French Ambassador) to discuss the military situation.
+During the July Crisis Wilson was mainly preoccupied with the apparent imminence of civil war in Ireland and vainly lobbied the new CIGS Charles Douglas to flood the whole of Ireland with troops.
+By the end of July it was clear that the continent was on the brink of hostilities.
+Wilson called on Louis de La Panouse (French military attaché) and Paul Cambon (French Ambassador) to discuss the military situation.
 Wilson may well have been keeping the Conservative leadership informed of discussions between Cambon and Foreign Secretary Grey.
 The German invasion of Belgium provided a casus belli and Britain mobilized on 3 August and declared war on 4 August.

-Once the decision for war had been taken, Wilson promised de la Panouse that Britain would honour Asquith's decision to send five divisions to France.
-Wilson was present at the War Council (a meeting of politicians and military men on 5 August) at which Sir John French proposed deploying the BEF to Antwerp (Wilson had already argued against this as impractical), and Haig proposed holding it back for two or three months until more troops could be sent.
-After debate about whether to deploy the BEF to Maubeuge, Amiens or Antwerp, which Wilson likened to "our discussing strategy like idiots", it was decided to deploy five divisions to Maubeuge.
-The following day Kitchener scaled back this commitment to four divisions and lobbied to deploy them to Amiens.